 What is the gesture Program?

 gesture reimagines what college and career preparation can be.
-Change isn’t optional, it’s already here.
-As the landscape shifts, gesture offers a new approach to preparing for the future of both college and work.
+Change isn't optional, it's already here.
+As the landscape of work, learning, and technology continues to shift, gesture offers a new approach to preparing for the future of both college and early career.
+Rather than a single linear pathway, gesture operates through a set of connected courses, workshops, and experiential programs.
+Each offering is designed to help students practice our pillars: mission, challenge, and story in an AI-shaped world.

 Ready to explore gesture?